Internship

 FYI

-the fact of carrying out an internship in July and/or August (intensive language internship carried out in France or abroad; practical internship of Bafa; internship within an institution...), as well as the fact of exercising a summer job, do not exempt from carrying out the second observation internship.
+The fact of carrying out an internship in July and/or August (intensive language internship carried out in France or abroad; Bafa practical internship; internship within an institution...), as well as the fact of exercising a summer job, do not exempt you from performing the second observation internship.

-The only high school students of second general and technology who may not complete the observation period are:
+The only general and technological second-level students not allowed to complete the observation period are:

 • Second-graders in the hotel and restaurant technology series (STHR), who must already complete a 4-week introductory or application course as part of their initial training;